-- § 3-1.
-The chair of the faculty. (a) The chair of the faculty shall serve as chair pro tempore of the Faculty Council and of the General Faculty, shall make an annual report to the Faculty Council on the state of the faculty, shall represent the chancellor in all academic matters whenever the chancellor may request him or her to do so, and shall have such other responsibilities as may be determined by the chancellor or the Faculty Council. - (b) The chair of the faculty shall serve for a term of three years and shall not be eligible for election to more than two consecutive terms.
-Nominations and elections shall be held every third year, and the person elected shall take office on July 1 following the election.
+§ 3-1.
+The chair of the faculty. (a) The chair of the faculty serves as chair pro tempore of the Faculty Council and of the General Faculty, makes an annual report to the Faculty Council on the state of the faculty, represents the chancellor in all academic matters whenever the chancellor may request him or her to do so, and has such other responsibilities as may be determined by the chancellor or the Faculty Council.

+(b) The chair of the faculty serves for a term of three years and is not eligible for election to more than two consecutive terms.
+Nominations and elections are held every third year, and the person elected takes office on July 1 following the election.